JCU Postgraduate Health Studies

 Graduate Certificate of Disaster Health and Humanitarian Assistance

-Develop the skills to deliver coordinated, informed public health responses during humanitarian emergencies and disaster events.
-This course equips health professionals to engage with displaced populations, support emergency response systems, and contribute to prevention, policy and recovery both in Australia and internationally.
-Tailor your study with electives aligned to your career goals and prepare for work in diverse emergency settings.
+Prepare to respond to humanitarian emergencies and disaster events with coordinated, informed public health action.
+The Graduate Certificate of Disaster Health and Humanitarian Assistance equips health professionals with the skills to engage with displaced populations, support emergency response systems, and contribute to prevention, policy and recovery both in Australia and internationally.
+Tailor your studies with electives aligned to your career goals and prepare for work across diverse emergency and humanitarian settings.

 Graduate Certificate of Disaster Health and Humanitarian Assistance